 There is the

 ParentKey() pseudo-function in the first assignment.
-This function picks up a key of newly created Invoice record.
-It is possible, because the system tracks record keys touched by preceding workflow actions, one key per table.
+This function picks up a key of the newly created Invoice record.
+It is possible because the system tracks record keys touched by preceding workflow actions, one key per table.
 That’s why we can assign a key of a newly created Invoice in this action.